searchivarius/AccurateLuceneBM25/README.md

+More accurate BM25 similarity for Lucene
+=================
 Improving the effectiveness Lucene's BM25 (and testing it using Yahoo!
-Answers and Stack Overflow collections)
+Answers and Stack Overflow collections).
-=================

 Main Prerequisites
 -----------------------